 Client Service and Satisfaction

 No matter how well thought out your plan may be, it will be nothing more than a piece of paper (or bytes of data if you used a computer) if you don’t execute your strategy properly.
 Make sure that everyone is clear on what they need to know, and that includes you, too.
-Are your goals clear and measureable?
+Are your goals clear and measurable?
 Do you know the concrete actions to reach them?
 If you don’t have a crystal clear image yourself, you can’t possibly expect your employees to.